rdamashek/Generativeprocess/README.md

 - Click Install
 - Exit back a step to the "settings" home page (or just enter the settings page again)
 - Click the title "Community Plugins" and you'll now see "Obsidian Git" installed.
 Turn the switch on and you'll see it listed as a title option under the header of "Plugin options" on the left of the window.
 - Set up your backup preferences.
+Most options can be ignored but:
-2 min is a good number.
+	- 2 min is a good number for auto pull and backup options.
+	- Pull updates on startup: on
+	- Pull changes before push: on
+	- Disable notifications: on (otherwise you get a pop up every )

 - Authorise git for obsidian when it makes the first backup